CARE ACT 2014

 This may be helpful so that people know when their review will take place, rather than the review being an unexpected experience.
 The person concerned may have a view as to a suitable timeframe for the review to occur.
 Setting review dates may also help authorities future workload planning.

 The first planned review should be an initial ‘light touch’ review of the planning arrangements 6-8 weeks after sign off of the personal budget and plan.
-Where relevant, this should also be combined with an initial review of direct payment arrangements (see Direct Payments).
+Where relevant, this should also be combined with an initial review of direct payment arrangements (see Direct Payments chapter).
 A light touch review aims to check that the plan is working as intended, and identify any teething problems.
 Where plans are combined with carers, education, housing, or health and care plans which may be reviewed annually) the local authority should be aware of the review arrangements with these other plans and seek to align reviews.

 Local authorities should ensure that the planned review is proportionate to: